ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/checklist_higher.md

 - Assumptions in the analysis and their quality are documented next to the code that implements them.
 These are also made available to users.
 - Copyright and licenses are specified for both documentation and code.
 - Instructions for how to cite the project are given.
-- Releases of the project used for reports, publications, or other outputs are versioned using a standard pattern such as semantic versioning.
+- Releases of the project used for reports, publications, or other outputs are versioned using a standard pattern such as semantic versioning [6].
 - A summary of changes to functionality are documented in a changelog following releases.
 The changelog is available to users.
 - Example usage of packages and underlying functionality is documented for developers and users.
 - Design certificates confirm that the design is compliant with requirements.